 In theory, picturing your audience naked or in their underwear is intended to make you feel more powerful, more in control, and somehow less vulnerable on stage.
 Do I want to know if imagining the audience naked has actually worked for anyone?
-Somehow, I’m concerned that this could lead us into quite the inappropriate workplace discussion.
+Somehow, I’m concerned that this could lead us into quite an inappropriate workplace discussion.
 And who, honestly, wants to imagine their peers, mentors, or the general public nude?

 I mean, let’s face it, most of us don’t present to a room full of supermodels (and if you were, would you honestly be able to speak more clearly?)
 The idea is pretty ridiculous.
 I’m here to tell you (and Winston Churchill) that imagining your audience naked never works.
 Here’s why…

-You are multi-tasking enough.
+You are multi-tasking enough

-As a speaker coach I see it every day.
+As a speaker coach, I see it every day.
 Already, you are presenting a speech, controlling your voice, remaining conscious of your body language, and noticing the subtle feedback from the audience.
 Most likely, you are also using technology while trying to walk across a stage.
 Is imagining another reality truly something you have room to do while attempting to deliver your best possible performance?
 Your brain literally has to work much harder for you to try and imagine everyone without clothes on.
 It is distracting and takes your focus away from your presentation content.

 And with your brain in overdrive like that, you are more likely to forget the key points you want to make, resulting in the inability to engage the audience effectively.
 Your interactions will be much more productive and cohesive when you focus all your energy on the message you are delivering and the people with whom you are sharing it.

-Eye contact is important.
+Eye contact is important

 If you are imagining the person in the front row with their clothes off, will you be able to look them in the eye?
 An experienced public speaking coach will tell you that in order to deliver a memorable speech, a major component includes connection through eye contact.
 Using eye contact is important during a presentation because it makes the audience feel heard and involves them in your presentation.
 It’s the non-verbal equivalent of saying somebody’s name aloud.